By Laurel-Lea Shannon

 - Wear white cooling sleeves to protect your arms from the sun—these can be dampened on hot days, which helps keep you cool

-To check whether your sunscreen gets a passing grade, go to the Environmental Working Group’s Skin Deep database and 2011 Sunscreen Guide.
+To check whether your sunscreen gets a passing grade, go to the Environmental Working Group’s Skin Deep database and their current Sunscreen Guide.

 We want to know what you think!
 Scroll down to leave a comment.